sls-adeo/Give-IT-ModeOp/README.md

 # Guide for setting up a laptop with the Clone GiveIT

 ## How to Produce a SlideShow used during the session with Pandoc

-1. Fill the file legende.csv
+1. Fill the CSV file legende.csv

 * column A : Filename and Name of the slide
 * column B : Legend of the slide